What is a Spinal Cord Stimulator?

 As with all treatments, your specialist will want to make sure spinal cord stimulation is right for you — and that it is likely to provide significant relief from your chronic pain.

-Each patient is totally different, but generally people who benefit the most from spinal cord stimulation are those who:
+Each patient is different, but generally people who benefit the most from spinal cord stimulation are those who:

 - Have not experienced pain improvement with medications, less-invasive therapies or prior surgeries